planetfederal/workshops/workshops/data_configs/sphinx/source/raster.rst

 .. figure:: imgs/qgisindex.jpg

+   *Tile index*

 The :guilabel:`location` field in the associated attribute table points to the file that contains the actual image data for each geometry.

 .. figure:: imgs/qgisindex2.jpg

+   *Tile index attribute table*

-Configuration parameters are listed in the <name>.properties file, which should include content similar to the following:
+Configuration parameters are listed in the <*name*>.properties file, which should include content similar to the following:

 .. code-block:: console